 Patients like the near absence of noise, and the total absence of vibration.
-There is never any burning smell as the teeth cannot get hot.
-Properly used, air abrasion often does not require a ‘shot’.
+Properly used, air abrasion often does not require local anaesthesia.
 You can imagine how disappointed folks are when they find they can have treatment without an injection, and feel no pain.

 The buzz words in surgery now are ‘minimally invasive’.
 While the medics look at ways of doing things through keyholes, dentists are also excited by earlier more delicate interventions on teeth.
 Air abrasion excels at doing delicate work.

 Ideally, early decay should be spotted by laser diagnosis.
 This is long before anything can be seen on an x-ray film, or visually.
 The laser readings are recorded in the dental chart at each check-up.
 Sometimes it becomes clear that diet and cleaning advice is not working, and the laser readings are inexorably increasing.
 If someone is clearly at risk from decay, and the bugs are winning, how nice to have the option of ‘micro dentistry’ using air abrasion!
 The air abrasion device may be used to gently remove the areas of very early decay before the hole can even be seen.
 Children benefit especially, as they feel so little, and the extra cleaning means that their fissure sealants are placed quickly, and with a better bond.
 Much smaller holes can be filled earlier in this way, rather than waiting until the hole is much bigger, or worse, cutting healthy tooth to get to a small hole.

 Mums and dads are always impressed when the technology is demonstrated, and those who hate needles or drills are truly appreciative.
 It’s not a panacea for everything (such as deep fillings), but it’s a great extra option that suits a lot of dentists and their patients.